Azure/azure-sdk-for-java/sdk/cosmos/azure-cosmos-spark_3-0_2-12/docs/quick-start.md

 You can use the new Catalog API to create a Cosmos DB Database and Container through Spark.

-Set Cosmos DB account credentials and the Cosmos DB Database name and
+Set Cosmos DB account credentials, and the Cosmos DB Database name and container name.
 ```python
 cosmosEndpoint = "https://REPLACEME.documents.azure.com:443/"
 cosmosMasterKey = "REPLACEME"